switchboardoperator/switchboard-operator/README.md

 ## Operators

 The actions to be executed when a message is received in a subscribed queue are grouped in a files called operators.
 Operators should group some common actions in a specific context.
 The operators are defined in yaml files stored in `operators` folder.
 This is the way you have to define what should happen every time you receive a message for a specific event.
+To add new operators just drop your operator yaml file to `operators` folder.

 Each Operator will create its own queue to manage its tasks, so you can have several operators listening the same event but maintaining different queues to process its actions.
 This way the work of an operator shouldn't interfere in the work of another operator.